 Deals activity by geography

-Apparel industry deals, as captured by GlobalData’s Apparel Intelligence Centre, show soaring year-on-year (YoY) growth in value in North America and Middle East & Africa, but declines in Europe and South & Central America.
+Apparel industry deals, as captured by GlobalData’s Apparel Intelligence Centre, show a mixed picture, with soaring year-on-year (YoY) growth in value in North America and Middle East & Africa, but declines in Europe and South & Central America.

 Deals activity by type

-A breakdown of deals by type and volume shows mixed trends, with acquisitions up 40% YoY, venture financing down -12%, and equity offerings up 10%.
-However, private equity deals have jumped 547%, debt offering deals are up 298%, equity offerings are up 112% and asset transactions have increased by 56% YoY.
+A breakdown of deals by type and volume shows mixed trends, with acquisitions down 80% YoY, venture financing down -26%, and equity offerings up 31%.
+However, private equity deals have jumped 350%, debt offering deals are up 71%, asset transactions are up 45% but mergers have fallen by 100% YoY.

 For more insight and data, visit GlobalData's Apparel Intelligence Centre.